realworldocaml/book/en/19-installing-ocaml.md

 ## Getting OPAM

 OPAM manages multiple simultaneous OCaml compiler and library installations, tracks library versions across upgrades, and recompiles dependencies automatically if they get out of date.
 It's used throughout Real World OCaml as the mechanism to retrieve and use third-party libraries.

 Before installing OPAM, make sure that you have the OCaml compiler installed as described above.
 Once installed, the entire OPAM database is held in your home directory (normally `$HOME/.opam`).
 If something goes wrong, just delete this `.opam` directory and start over from a clean slate.
+If youre using a version of OPAM you've installed previously, please ensure you have at least version 0.9.3 or greater.

 <important>
 <title>OCamlfind and OPAM</title>